NEXT EVENT IN

 are scheduled.
 If the routine cannot perform during the awards session

-judges’ comments only.
-The routine would not be eligible for overall
+comments only.
+The routine would not be eligible for overall awards.
+It

-awards.
-It will be announced on stage at the end of the awards session
+will be announced on stage at the end of the awards session they performed

-- NO cameras of any kind are allowed during a performance.
+- NO recording of any kind is allowed during a performance.
 This includes

 smart phones with video capabilities.
 Violation may result in disqualification